- Keyword = black panthers

 Edition: First printing.

 New York: Coward-McCann, (1970.) dj.
-Hardcover first edition - One of the most influential books in the Black Power movement, a book which is a condemnation of both the racism of white America and of the injustices of the prison system.
+Hardcover first edition - One of the most influential books of the Black Power movement, a book which is a condemnation of both the racism of white America and of the injustices of the prison system.
 It remains to this day essential reading; the injustices continue.
 Introduction by Jean Genet, translated by Richard Howard.
 320 pp. Photographic endpapers.

 Condition: Very good in black cloth with silver lettering in a good dust jacket.
 Some edgewear to the dj, creasing to the bottom edge and at the top of the dj spine, but overall a clean, tight and sturdy copy, and a book which is becoming difficult to find in the first edition..